 We will deliver a team of highly motivated and experienced instructors.
 The staff are backed up by a diverse fleet of very well maintained Aircraft and a Flight Simulator.
 We all see the need to complete your training to the very highest levels of satisfaction.
 We want you to have a satisfying experience with us at Latrobe Valley Aero Club and “spread the word”.

 Whatever your need to fly, take to the sky with Latrobe Valley Aero Club.

 Learn to Fly

-Your training will be conducted in the Cessna 172 at Latrobe Valley through our Training Partner, Australian Pilot Training Alliance.
+General Aviation Flying training will be conducted in the Cessna 172 at Latrobe Valley through our Training Partner, Australian Pilot Training Alliance.
 You will learn all the basic flying skills you will need for your future career or hobby of flying.

 After covering the basic sequences of flying the aircraft and take off and landing practice, you will be approaching the time for your first solo flight.

 Your first solo flight is one of the most memorable moments in learning to fly and will probably take place at around 15 hours of flying.
 However, this varies with each student.

 The next 10 – 15 hours includes more advanced training sequences and more solo flights for practice.
 This leads to your first licence test.